kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   activities, and improvements, and not only defects in the code
 - The best names are "tasks" and "issues"

-## Life cycle of a bug / task
+## ZenHub for project management

 - We use ZenHub as project management layer on top of GitHub
 - Please install the [ZenHub extension](https://www.zenhub.com/extension) for GitHub.
 This is going to make your life easier

-- When you start working on an Issue, move it to the `In Progress` pipeline on ZH
-  - Make sure the description, the assignees, and the Epic are up to date
+## Filing an Issue

 - Use an informative description (typically an action “Do this and that”).
 We don’t use a period at the end of the title
 - Assign to the right RP for re-routing (or to GP / Paul if you are not sure)
 - Assign to one of the pipelines, ideally based on the urgency
     - P0: needs to be done soon
     - P1: nice to have
     - P2: well, we will do it sometime in 2022
     - If you are not sure, leave it unassigned but @tag GP / Paul to make sure we can take care of it
+- No need to agonize over labels for now.
+We are going to improve the GitHub label conventions soon.
 - Assign to an Epic
     - Pls review the available Epics to find the most suitable
     - If you are unsure then you can leave it empty, but @tag GP / Paul to make sure we can re-route and improve the Epics

-  - No need to agonize over labels for now.
-We are going to improve the GitHub label conventions soon.
+## Updating an Issue

+- When you start working on an Issue, move it to the `In Progress` pipeline on ZH
   - Try to use `In Progress` only for Issues you are actively working on
   - A rule of thumb is that you should not have more than 2-3 `In Progress` Issues